MainulDip/LinuxEveryday/LinuxServer-001.md

 ### Red Hat Package Manger `RPM` | YUM,DUF,RPM:
-YUM is for RedHat/CentOS, stands for Yellowdog Updater Modified DNF for Fedora, Stands for Dandified YUM
+YUM is for RedHat/CentOS, stands for Yellowdog Updater Modified DNF for Fedora, Stands for Dandified YUM.
 RMP is the low level tool used by both YUM and DNF

 * YUM is the suggested way to install on red hat distributions by `yum install package-name`, use `yum upgrade` to do both update and upgrade